saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 #### NOTE

 Negative
-: **Why?**  Now you have a test added into your suite that will check to see that a failure message was not present.
-This is important once you start running your test suites so whomever is evaluating the test results knows that a failure was because of a lack of a failure message showing up.
-With the` failed()` test, you are checking that it is true that you can locate the failure message on the page, otherwise the message `'Failure message wasn't present after providing bogus credentials"` will be returned.
+: **Why?**  Now you have a test added into your suite that will check to see that a failure message was present with a bad password.
+We can't check for a success message _not_ being there becauce it will throw and error and cause a timeout, ending test execution.

 #### Final Code